Founder - Mr Derek St John Emerson-Elliott QC, LLB

 Paul has and continues to play a significant leadership role with the MV Cape Don Society over the past 10 years as 2nd Electrical Engineering Officer onboard and continues to work selflessly as a dedicated member of the Board of Directors.

-Board of Directors - Brandon Cliff
+Board of Directors – Tracy Grover

 Advisors to the Board of Directors